-African Print fabrics can be referred to as Ankara, African Wax print, Dutch Wax print and Hollandais.
+African wax prints can be referred to as Ankara, Dutch Wax print and Hollandais.
 They are typically bold and colourful fabrics, displaying vibrant patterns; from motifs of a fan to ones of flowers.
-The process of creating an African Print fabric is inspired by the Indonesian method of wax-resist cloth dyeing called Batik.
+The process of creating traditional African clothing is inspired by the Indonesian method of wax-resist cloth dyeing called Batik.
 What we now know as African Print is a derivative of this technique.

 A bit of history and cultural context

 Due to the European legacy of colonisation in Indonesia, the batik technique was adapted and mechanised by the Dutch who then mass produced ankara fabrics.
 They eventually introduced it to the African continent through trade, military mobilisation as well as missionaries.
 Hence, the fact that it is often called Hollandais or Dutch Wax.

 Since then, African print fabrics have taken on a life of their own in the continent of Africa.
 As the fabrics are predominantly bought by Africans, it has now been adopted into our culture.
 So much so that we are creating our own kinds of prints, naming them, and in some Igbo tribes, they're used as a means of communication.

 Today, they are staples in many African households, especially in West Africa, where these prints are used to create custom made clothing for special occasions like weddings, birthdays, church services and more.
 For the most part, when these fabrics are made into clothing items, they are statement pieces and typically worn as formal and occasion wear.

 As a brand, nkịtị takes a slightly different approach, with the aim of blending these African print fabrics with everyday casual wear.
 This is an atypical use of these fabrics which brings a certain uniqueness to our clothing.

 How is ankara fabric made?